mellow-hype/docker-collection/tools/claude-docker/README.md

 ## Notes

-- The container runs as the `ubuntu` user with passwordless sudo
+- The container runs as a non-root user (`ubuntu` by default) with passwordless sudo
 - All changes outside mounted volumes are lost when the container stops
 - Your project files in `/workspace` are safe as they're mounted from your host